Liam-Dignum/Data_501_Python/PythonMarkdown.md

 ### Collections
-Collections are simply variables that store other variables
+Collections are simply variables that store other variables.

 | Variable Type | Example Declaration                | Features                                                                                                                                                                                                             |
 |---------------|------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|